How one hacked laptop led to an entire network being compromised

 The incident began when an employee of the manufacturer took their laptop to a coffee shop and used it to visit the website of one of the firm's partners.

-The researchers said the user visited the site after being directed there by a phishing email -- and that the site had been compromised by FakeUpdates, a and social engineering campaign affecting thousands of Joomla and WordPress sites.
+The researchers said the user visited the site after being directed there by a phishing email -- and that the site had been compromised by FakeUpdates, a malware and social engineering campaign affecting thousands of Joomla and WordPress sites.

 The malware shows users pop-ups which claim their browser software needs updating.
 In this instance, the laptop was then infected with the Dridex banking trojan and the PowerShell Empire post-exploit toolset.